CephalofairGames/frosthaven-faq/index.md

 - Item 049 - This item is missing a Spent symbol.
 - Item 225 - This item is a 1-hand slot item, not a chest item.
 - Building 74 Level 3 <span class="hidden">This should have a requirement to build of already having 3 coins.</span>
+- Geminate Level 2 Card Locust Host (top) has an incorrect Round Bonus icon.
+It can be disregarded.
 - The following scenarios are exceeding counts for some overlay tiles: Scenario 17 (needs 5 pressure plates), Scenario 45 (only 2 barrels in game), 52 (6 Snow Rocks, only 5 in the box), 83 (too many dungeon corridors), 109 (6 single debris tiles, only 5 in the box), and 120 (only 2 barrels in game).
 Thanks to waitepb for collecting these and sending them to me.

 **Bonus** - If you think you are missing **two boss standees, FF and SD**, you are probably not.
 It will become clear when you need them.